top of page

 COST

-Fitting and installation costs are per job but on average about £500 with all the extra USB sockets etc.
+My labour charges for Fitting and installation costs are per job but on average about £150 for fitting a single panel with simple connections to over £700 with all the extra USB sockets etc and inverter connections.

 Any more information or advice please contact me.